zhenxuantan/tp/docs/team/JosephN37.md

 title: Joseph's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: SWEe-book

-SWEe-ook is a desktop application used for contact and task management pertaining to CS2103T and CS2101 module.
+SWEe-book is a desktop application used for contact and task management pertaining to CS2103T and CS2101 module.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 Given below are my contributions to the project.